git-onepixel/vue-html-slider/README.md

     import Slider from 'vue-html-slider';
     export default {
         components: {
-            # Register slider as a html tag
+            # register slider as a html tag
             vue-html-slider: Slider
         },
         data() {
             return {
-                # Image list as array
+                # image list as array
                 images: [
                     {
                         src: 'http://path/to/a.png'